1earning-R/Getting_Cleaning_Data_CourseProject/CodeBook.md

 ## The Variable Names
 ### The Measurement Variables Contained in the Dataset

-The above processing produced the following 33 signals for each 2.56 second window as described in README.
+The above processing produced the following 33 signals for each 2.56 second window as described in [README.md](https://github.com/1earning-R/Getting_Cleaning_Data_CourseProject/blob/master/README.md).
 The analysis function, run_analysis() selected the **mean** and standard deviation, **std** reported in the original dataset for each, resulting in a total of 66 measurement variables.

 1. **tBodyAcc.X**
   * X component of acceleration due to volunteer's motion